Join us for our free webinar

 2 CFR 200, Subpart F – The Uniform Guidance Audit

-If an awardee has annual revenue from grants that exceeds $750,000 then it is also subject to an annual Uniform Guidance Audit (fka an OMB* A-133 audit).
+If an awardee has annual revenue from grants that exceeds $750,000 (which is increasing to $1M for fiscal years beginning after 10/1/24) then it is also subject to an annual Uniform Guidance Audit, f.k.a an OMB A-133 audit.
 The awardee is required to hire and pay for a CPA firm professionally qualified to conduct this type of audit, which encompasses both financial and compliance components within nine months of the company’s fiscal year-end.
 The auditor’s report is reviewed by the Inspector General’s Office (IG) for quality control purposes and the CPA firm’s work papers may be audited by the IG.

 The annual negotiation of your incurred cost submission will not occur until DFAS is provided a copy of your final Uniform Guidance Audit report.

-The annual Incurred Cost Submission is due 180 days after your Company’s fiscal year end and must reflect all general ledger expenses on a generally accepted accounting principles (GAAP*) basis.
+You are required to prepare an Annual Incurred Cost Submission within 180 days after your Company’s fiscal year end and must reflect all general ledger expenses on a generally accepted accounting principles (GAAP) basis.
 This report is used to settle the final accounting for all HHS/NIH grants and contracts, including the negotiation of an indirect cost* rate agreement or NICRA.

 Here’s what needs to be filed to receive a Negotiated Indirect Cost Rate Agreement (NICRA):